mcity/octane-api/README.md

 Our vision is that other facilities will implement the API standard on top of their hardware to provide a software abstraction layer of the facility.
 This allows mobility for tests and control scripts to move between multiple facilities that may have dissimilar hardware, and devices.

 # Using OCTANE
-OCTANE is a specification for an API written using Swagger.
+OCTANE is a specification for an API written using OAS3.0.
-The easiest way to edit and visualize the API is by loading the api.yaml file into the online editor at https://editor.swagger.io/
+The easiest way to visualize the API is by viewing the Mcity implementation on [Mvillage](https://mvillage.um.city/apidocs/)

+The easiest way to edit the current version is using the [Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/mcity/octane-api/master/api.yaml)

 # Status of OCTANE
-Mar 7th, 2019 - Mcity runs an implementation of the Octane API specified in this repository.
+Mar 16th, 2019 - Mcity runs an implementation of the Octane API specified in this repository.
 The specification and implementation are both under active development.
 We are using api-roadmap.yaml to guide the type of functions we plan to implement.

 We host both a test and production environment of this implementation for users of the test facility.
 The test environment can be found at https://mvillage.um.city/apidocs

-The web socket (Socket.io) support is _experimental_ and not well documented.
+The SocketIO websocket support is _experimental_ and not well documented.
 The REST API is our current recommendation for users.

-The next major part of our work is on the signal abstraction of traffic lights.
+The next major part of our work is to finish and document the SocketIO functionality

 Implemented:
 * Intersections
+* Signals
 * Gates
 * Crosswalks
 * Rail crossings
 * Facility information
-* Initial Signal work
 * Initial websocket work

 Planned Schedule:
-* 03/2019 - Signals / Rail functions / Requests
+* 03/2019 - Rail functions / Requests / SocketIO
-* 04/2019 - Segments / Sensors / Weather / Websockets / Logs / V2X
+* 04/2019 - Sensors / Weather / Logs / V2X
-* 05/2019 - V2X / Lighting control / Maintenance Equipment
+* 05/2019 - V2X / Segments / Lighting control / Maintenance Equipment
 * 06/2019 - Data Collection / Additional Sensor work
 * 07/2019 - Robot Control / Weather control
 * 08/2019 - Scenario Storage / Playback / Status